frccode/frccode/docs/Learn/0_Intro_To_Java/java_intro.md

 ## Prerequisites
 !!!
 Tip
     It isn't necessary to learn all of Java, particularly when it comes to Object-Oriented Programming.
 Because FRC programming uses of a subset of the language to accomplish most tasks, it is possible to start this course with a very surface level understanding of basic syntax.
-However, for more advanced behavior and programs, advanced Java may become more important.
+However, for more advanced behavior and programs, a deeper understanding of Java will become more important.

 To be able to start learning FRC Programming, a strong foundation in programming is necessary.
 Below is a list of topics that any FRC programmer should know: